jonmbake/jonbake.com/blog/_posts/2019-11-09-tools-for-privacy-and-seurity-online.md

 ### Ad blocker

 Ad blockers work by blocking network connections to known tracking sources.
-For example, many web sites use _Google Analytics_ to track user behavior.
+For example, many websites use _Google Analytics_ to track user behavior.
 The data is sent to Google and can be aggregated to track user behavior across the web.
 Ad blockers will block the tracking code from loading.
 Some good choices are:

 - [uBlock Origin Chrome Extension](https://chrome.google.com/webstore/detail/ublock-origin/cjpalhdlnbpafiamejdnhcphjbkeiagm); [uBlock Origin Firefox Extension](https://addons.mozilla.org/en-US/firefox/addon/ublock-origin/)